dotnet/docs/docs/csharp/whats-new/csharp-7-1.md

 ## Language version selection

-The C# compiler that ships with Visual Studio 2017 version 15.3 or with the .NET Core SDK 2.0 supports C# 7.1.
+The C# compiler supports C# 7.1 starting with Visual Studio 2017 version 15.3, or the .NET Core SDK 2.0.
 However, the 7.1 features are turned off by default.
-To enable 7.1 features, you need to change the language version setting for your project.
+To enable the 7.1 features, you need to change the language version setting for your project.

-In Visual Studio, right-click on the project node in Solution Explorer and select 'Properties'.
-Select the "Build" tab and select the "Advanced" button.
-In the dropdown, select "C# latest minor version (latest)", or the specific version "C# 7.1" as shown in the image below.
-The 'latest' value means you want to use the latest minor version on the current machine.
-The 'C# 7.1' means that you want to use C# 7.1, even after newer minor versions are released.
+In Visual Studio, right-click on the project node in Solution Explorer and select **Properties**.
+Select the **Build** tab and select the **Advanced** button.
+In the dropdown, select **C# latest minor version (latest)**, or the specific version **C# 7.1** as shown in the image following.
+The `latest` value means you want to use the latest minor version on the current machine.
+The `C# 7.1` means that you want to use C# 7.1, even after newer minor versions are released.

 [Setting the language version](./csharp-7-1/media/advanced-build-settings.png)